lubuntu-team/manual/source/3/3.2/3.2.2/appearance.rst

 .. image:: appearance-cursor.png

 If you want to reset your changes you will need to click the :guilabel:`Reset` button to revert your changes to how they were before.
+To actually quit by the keyboard press the :kbd:`Escape` key.

 How to launch